srnichols/StampsPattern/docs/CAF_WAF_COMPLIANCE_ANALYSIS.md

 | [Priority Recommendations](#-priority-recommendations) | Action items | All |
 | [Next Steps](#-next-steps) | Roadmap | All |
 | [References](#-references) | Further reading | All |

 ---

+## 👋 For Newcomers

+**What is this guide for?**
+> This guide provides a comprehensive analysis of how the Azure Stamps Pattern aligns with Microsoft's Cloud Adoption Framework (CAF) and Well-Architected Framework (WAF).
+It is your reference for understanding compliance, best practices, and how to leverage these frameworks for enterprise success.
+>
+> Complementary: Map CAF/WAF outcomes to landing zone implementation with the [Azure Landing Zones Guide](./LANDING_ZONES_GUIDE.md).

+**Why is this important?**
+> - **Onboarding:** Ramp up quickly on CAF/WAF principles in the context of Azure Stamps
+> - **Strategic alignment:** Ensure your architecture meets industry benchmarks
+> - **Continuous improvement:** Integrate compliance and best practices into daily operations

+---